dirtyjtag/DirtyJTAG/README.md

 ### Via a USB-serial adaptor

 You can flash DirtyJTAG with a usb-serial dongle (such as based on chips such as wch340g, pl2303, cp2102, ft232r, etc...).
+In the following example, we use a cheap ch340g usb-serial dongle with can be bought on Aliexpress for 0.67USD.

-Before flashing, you have to put the yellow jumpers BOOT0 to 1, and keep BOOT1 at 0, like on the following picture:
+Before flashing, you have to put the yellow jumpers `BOOT0` to 1, and keep `BOOT1` at 0, like on the following picture:

 ![Set the yellow jumpers BOOT0=1 and BOOT1=0](docs/img/bluepill-boot0-boot1-flashmode.png)